conduktor/ctl/README.md

 Usage:
   conduktor [command]
 Available Commands:
-  apply       upsert a resource on Conduktor completion  Generate the autocompletion script for the specified shell delete      delete resource of a given kind and name get         get resource of a given kind help        Help about any command version     display the version of conduktor
+  apply       Upsert a resource on Conduktor completion  Generate the autocompletion script for the specified shell delete      Delete resource of a given kind and name get         Get resource of a given kind help        Help about any command version     Display the version of conduktor
 Flags:
-  -h, --help      help for conduktor
+  -h, --help      Help for conduktor
   -v, --verbose   Show more information for debugging
 ````